 He did an interesting study, using pictures of children hugging dogs from Google and looking for specific signs of duress.
 In fact, he found that out of 250 dogs he observed, 204 of them showed signs of stress from being hugged.

 Unfortunately, as tempting as it is, 8 out of 10 dogs would rather not be hugged.
-However, that doesn’t mean your German Shepherd won’t be open to cuddle or hug.
+However, that doesn’t mean your German Shepherd won’t be open to hug.
 It just depends on the dog.

 Signs your GSD doesn’t like to be hugged: